All Episodes

 You can do more than one thing at a time, and they could be very methodically and systematically building a case here.

-I mean, it j just to inform the country.
+I mean, just to inform the country.

-I mean, just so we understand what happened and how did it happen?
+I mean, just so we understand what happened and how did it happen.

-And it's an example of the degree to which it's an anti-Trump witch hunt uh d disguised by the elite media on in their moralistic terms.
+And I think to talk about Russia without understanding who done it in the Clinton Foundation is just a farce and is an example of the degree to which it's an anti-Trump witch hunt, disguised by the elite media in their moralistic terms.

-You know, I just don't think I've seen a time like this where there are all these varying factions aligned to take down a president, and I I'm not overstating it.
+You know, I just don't think I've seen a time like this where there are all these varying factions aligned to take down a president.

 It's absolutely true.